-Once the material you sent for review is thoroughly proofread and fact-checked, we know you don’t want to wait for a herald to show up with a wet piece of parchment that looks like it’s been created by an illiterate court jester.
+Once the material you send for review has been thoroughly proofread and fact-checked, we know you don’t want to wait for a herald to show up with a wet piece of parchment that looks like it’s been created by an illiterate court jester.

 If you want to know more about our markup options, check out this ProofingQuips post.

 A style guide or glossary helps maintain accuracy and consistency.
 It can include guidelines and information about preferred spelling, punctuation, voice, tone, style, etc. It can also include terms and phrases specific to a company or an industry.
-Keeping a style guide or glossary updated is also essential ‒ language grows and adapts, just like your business!
+By the way, keeping a style guide updated is also essential because language grows and adapts – just like your business!

-If a style guide or a glossary already exists, and you can include it when you send us your first job, we’ll ensure we follow your preferred style.
+If a style guide already exists and you can include it when you send us your first job, we’ll ensure we follow your preferred style.

 However, if you don’t have a style guide, we’d be very pleased to create one for you or help you develop one, as having a style guide or glossary can save time and ensure professional and consistent copy.